MarioSultan/GroupMaker/docs/7-Automorphisms.md

 2. It must preserve the identity element.
 3. It must preserve the group operation.

-In other words, GroupMaker verifies that
+In other words, GroupsMath verifies that

 $$
 \varphi(a\ast b)=\varphi(a)\ast\varphi(b)